WordPress/openverse/documentation/general/contributing.md

 Issues may not have all the context required for them to be worked on.
-This can be caused by someone opening issues in a hurry, by the context around an issue changing over time, by links meant to clarify the context rotting, or other myriad reasons.
-If you identify an issue that needs more context, there are two
+This can be caused by someone opening issues in a hurry, by the context around an issue changing over time, by outdated or broken links, and other myriad reasons.
+If you identify an issue that needs more context, there are two options:
-options:

 1. You can research and add the context yourself.
 In this case, it is a good idea to ping the person who originally opened the issue or other folks